kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 = 50 points awarded for a team that finishes with a doublle podium.
 This will not be awarded every race.

-#### Carnage Bonus
+#### Carnage Bonus (Constructor)

-= 100 points awarded to the owner of the F1 team who has both F1 team drivers involved in the same crash / incident, resulting in both drivers receiving a DNF classification.
+= 100 points awarded to the owner of the F1 constructor who has both F1 constructor drivers involved in the same crash / incident, resulting in both drivers receiving a DNF classification.
 Other drivers may be involved in the crash / incident as well, it does not need to be limitied to the two teammates.
+It is possible to combine this with the drivers version of the carnage bonus for a 200 point bonus.

 ---